 I originally received this Point Horror anthology as a birthday gift from one of my best friends, way back when I was 11 or 12.
 I read it for the first time that summer and revisited it again and again.
 While none of the tales ever really scared me, even as a kid, they were thrilling and fun and infinitely re-readable.
 So I thought now, on my 30th birthday, I’d revisit the collection and give it a proper review.
-This collection is filled with authors who were super popular in the 90s, so there’s also an incredibly high nostalgia value here for those of us who lived through that time.
+13 is filled with authors who were super popular in the 90s, so there’s also an incredibly high nostalgia value here for those of us who lived through that time.

 “Collect Call”-Christopher Pike

 “Collect Call” is actually divided into two parts; one begins the compilation, the other appears later on.
 This is a fun tale that plays with time and destiny – two girls are in love with the same dangerous boy, but which one will be his victim and which one will enact revenge for them both?

 I originally loved this story because of its depiction of an underwater town – flooded to create a nearby dam.
 That concept always fascinated me as a kid.
 The story itself is one of retribution from beyond the grave.
 Nothing fancy or too original, but fun all the same.

 “The Guiccioli Minature”-Jay Bennett

 This one is one of the best written in the collection but doesn’t really fit well with the other stories, being much quieter and more understated.

 “Blood Kiss”-D. E. Athkins

 I thought this vampire story was oh-so-romantic when I was growing up.
 Now that the media has been oversaturated by romantic teen vampires, I’m a little less in to it, but it’s still worth a read.

 “A Little Taste of Death”-Patricia Windsor